 - Talk about it with people you trust.
 Pick people who can be objective and invite them to tell you what they value most about you and your contribution.

 - Join a new club, meet-up or networking group to practice how to push back against imposter syndrome.
 Don’t be afraid to talk about your experiences and your failures.

-- Talk about it with a professional coach or mentor, but one that has experienced and overcome (or understood how to handle) imposter syndrome themselves.
+- Talk about it with a professional coach or mentor, but one that has experienced and understands imposter syndrome themselves.